jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 ## Edge cases

-The fix also deals with template literals, strings with quotes and strings with escapes characters.
+The fix also deals with template literals, strings with quotes, and strings with escapes characters.

 * If the rule is set to get rid of unnecessary curly braces and the template literal inside a JSX expression has no expression, it will throw a warning and be fixed with double quotes.
 For example: